-This skills-based, noncredit, program prepares adult students for employment in the medical coding field.
-Students will progress through the program by mastering entry-level competencies in medical law and ethics as related to medical billing and coding; medical terminology; pharmacology; anatomy and physiology for healthcare coding; disorders of the human body; diagnostic tests; treatment modalities; and CPT (Current Procedural Terminology), ICD-10-CM (International Classification of Diseases, Tenth Revision, Clinical Modification), and HCPCS (Healthcare Common Procedure Coding System) Level II coding.
-Students mastering these competencies will achieve a broad knowledge in reviewing and assigning the correct procedure and diagnosis codes for professional (physician) services.
-Upon completion, students will be prepared to take a national medical coding exam, administered by a third party, including, but not limited to, the American Academy of Professional Coders Certified Professional Coder (AAPC CPC) exam to achieve an industry-recognized certification.
+This noncredit, competency-based education program prepares adult learners to start a career in the medical coding industry.
+Learners will progress through the program by mastering competencies in health information management law and ethics; anatomy and physiology; disorders of the human body; and diagnostic and procedural modalities using the CPT, ICD-10-CM and HCPCS medical code sets.
+Learners will apply accurate diagnostic and procedural coding by case-study-based medical documentation and assign the correct procedure and diagnosis codes for professional (physician) services.
+Upon program completion, learners will be prepared to sit for the American Academy of Professional Coders: Certified Professional Coder (AAPC CPC) certification exam and will be equipped for entry-level positions for physician coding in the health information management industry.